Sophon-0/TCR-epitope/README.md

 Input Features:

-  - Epitope and TCR Embeddings: Generated using either the 'esm3-small-2024-08' or 'esm2_t6_8M_UR50D' ESM models.
+  - Epitope and TCR: pLM embeddings generated using either the 'esm3-small-2024-08' or 'esm2_t6_8M_UR50D' ESM models.
-  - TCR VJ genes: Encoded as categorical variables.
+  - VJ genes: Encoded as categorical variables for the TCR
   - HLA and species information: Encoded as categorical variables for the epitope.

 Negative Sampling: